SukanyaKarri/My_Business_Intelligence_Portfolio_Projects/PowerBI/BI4_Housing_Dataset_BigQuery/README.md

 ### Loading the Data from CSV to BigQuery
 - Add file--> Select source--> create new dataset ( in pop up --give datasetID --region-- ok) -- selet name for table click ok

+### Importing to PowerBI
+- Get Data--> BigQuery--> Establish the connection from source--> chose the dataset-->load/Transform Data